g4eml/RP2040_OOK48_LCD/README.md

 Programming using the RP2040s built in standard boot loader.

 10 Preset Messages are saved to EEPROM for automatic load on power on.

+Automatic calculation of QTH Lacator.
+Selectable for 6, 8 or 10 character accuracy.
+This locator can be inserted in any of the 10 Preset Messages.

 ## Operation Description